 Before turning the Eye of Sauron on my notes, I had data spread out across five different platforms.
-In case you're curious, they were Google Drive, Apple Notes, Bear, Roam and Workflowy.
+In case you're curious, they were Google Drive, Apple Notes, Bear, Roam, and Workflowy.
 Redundant much?
 I just liked trying out different user interfaces.

-Plaintext editors are a bit crap on a mobile phone.
+Note that plaintext editors are a bit crap on a mobile phone.
 Some struggle with the way the device connects to third-party cloud storage, so you may want to use integrated cloud storage (eg. iCloud or Google Drive) just for making quick notes on the go.
 Collaboration is unfortunately very inconvenient, so don't be surprised if you need to keep the odd note on Google Drive or Apple Notes just for this purpose.

 Other DM tips and how I feel about them

 - Swap to a dumbphone.
 Good advice for some, but not for me.
 My smartphone helps me do things that would be just that bit too hard with a dumbphone.
-Like playing Wordle with my family, which is a lovely daily ritual I'm grateful to have at this point in my life.

 - Rent a cabin in the forest, chop wood, and write your novel.
 Uhhhh, yes please.

-Books for the budding digital minimalist
+Books for the aspiring digital minimalist

 - Digital Minimalism by Cal Newport